Arriving at Your Veterinary Practice Valuation: A Comprehensive Guide

 If you’re conducting research, you’ve probably come across several approaches (earnings method, asset method, market method, income-based methods, etc.) to find the value of your veterinary clinic.

-Our team specializes in veterinary practice sales to the corporate market only, meaning, we primarily use income-based methods to conduct valuations because they measure value from the perspective of the investor.
+Our team specializes in veterinary practice sales to the corporate market only, and, we primarily use income-based methods to conduct valuations because these are the methods the corporate buyers / investors utilize.
 Regardless, we generally advise sellers to avoid the nitty-gritty details of these methods and, instead, focus on the following formula:

 Normalized EBITDA x Purchase Price Multiple =